 We were given an opportunity to visit the community surrounding the project Sabana Perdita.
 This is an outlying area near Santo Domingo.Several pastors and a translator, Naucho, went along with our group,of 6.
 We sat down and visited in their homes or out in their backyard area on plastic deck chairs.
 We asked about their family, children and line of work.
 One was a manicurist another an ice cream seller.
 We recognized several of the children that attended the bible school that morning.
 After asking for any prayer requests, along with a translator we lifted them up to God.
 Some of the sights were a group of men playing dominos under the shade of a big tree and an unusual vendor announcing his wares on a speaker for buying things.
 All of a sudden a computer monitor came crashing down from an upstairs window.
 One house had four generations living under one tiny roof.
 I took some interesting pictures of the homes and gardens.
 There was a lot of wrought iron designs in many shapes.
 All the electricity is obtained illegally as seen in the jumble of wires overhead.
 The city routinely turns off the electricity to punish those that are tapped in.
 Many little markets were open for business in the blocks we traveled.
 All the people seemed happy and content and were very friendly to shake our hands.
 It was a unique experience to have three native Dominicans show us around and to feel completely safe.

-I am a part time art educator who loves to create different types of art mostly mixed media, collage and watercolor.
+I am a Gallery Teacher who loves to create different types of art mostly mixed media, collage and watercolor.
 I enjoy going to workshops to learn more.
 My other love is to hike and travel.
 I hope to share some experiences and journeys.